Bruss – Butler Township

 Strakers (Straker’s Station) – Patterson Township

-on Yorkshire – Osgood Rd at the intersection of Foote Rd
+on Yorkshire – Osgood Rd at the intersection of Houschlit Rd (Co Hwy 130)

-Description: The proprietor, Civil War veteran Henry Straker (1827 – 1901), moved to Ohio from Germany with his widowed mother & brothers in 1834.
+Description: The proprietor was Civil War veteran Henry Straker (1827 – 1901) who moved to Ohio from Germany with his widowed mother and brothers in 1834.
 He married Nancy (Swallow) Straker (1836 – 1871) in 1852.
-They had 10 children & Nancy passed away just two weeks after their last children, a set of twins, were born.
+They had 10 children and Nancy passed away just two weeks after their last children, a set of twins, were born.
 Henry remarried twice after that.
-He accumulated over 500 acres & ran a tile factory & steam saw mill on the land.
-Products were shipped out from a train station on the Dayton, Ft.
-Wayne, & Chicago Railway.
-Henry was buried with relatives in Greenlawn Cemetery on N Greenlawn Ave in Versailles.
+He accumulated over 550 acres of land and owned a tile factory and a steam-powered saw mill in the southwest corner of the intersection.
+Products were shipped out on the Toledo, Cincinnati, & St. Louis Railroad (later the Dayton, Ft.
+Wayne, & Chicago Railroad).
+A school (Patterson Township No. 3) was about 1/2 of a mile south of the GPS coordinates in the northwest corner of the intersection of Yorkshire – Osgood Rd and Foote Rd.
+Henry was buried with relatives in Greenlawn Cemetery about 7 miles south of the GPS coordinates on the south side of SR 47 (N Greenlawn Ave) in Versailles.

 Wiley (Wiley Station) – Harrison Township